ukaea/epics/epicsV4/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 SUMMARY
 -------

-The ChannelArchiver service is an EPICS V4 client and server which can be used to query the data archived by an EPICS Channel Archiver.
+The ChannelArchiver Service is an EPICS V4 client and server which can be used to query the data archived by an EPICS Channel Archiver.
 It includes a bash script, gethist, which can parse a wide range of dates and times and process the corresponding data.
+However the service can be queried by any client issuing a pvAccess RPC request, such as eget.

 EXAMPLES